-$$Y{i,m,2020} = \beta FVH{i,m,2019} + \sum{k} \alpha_k hr{k,i,m,2019} + \gamma{s,m} + April_i \cdot \eta_m + \rho_i + \epsilon{i,m}$$ where $Y{i,m,2020}$ is the outcome of interest in county i in month m in 2020, $FVH{i,m,2019}$ is employment in FVH sectors in county i month m in 2019, $hr{k,i,m,2019}$ is employment in "higher risk" non-agricultural industry k, $\gamma{s,m}$ is a vector of state-by-month fixed effects, $April_i \cdot \eta_m$ is a vector of indicator variables for county exposure to COVID-19 in April 2020 interacted with month fixed effects, ρ_i is a vector of county fixed effects, and $\epsilon{i,m}$ is the error term.
+$$Y{i,m} = \beta FV H{i,m} + \sum{k} \alpha_k h r{k,i,m} + \gamma{s,m} + April_i \cdot \eta_m + \rho_i + \epsilon{i,m}$$ where $Y{i,m}$ is the outcome of interest in county i in month m in 2020, $FVH{i,m}$ is employment in FVH sectors in county i month m in 2019, $hr{k,i,m}$ is employment in another "higher risk" industry k in 2019, $\gamma{s,m}$ is a vector of state-by-month fixed effects, $April_i \cdot \eta_m$ is a vector of indicator variables for county exposure to COVID-19 in April 2020 interacted with month fixed effects, $\rho_i$ is a vector of county fixed effects, and $\epsilon{i,m}$ is the error term.

-Outcomes of interest include the inverse hyperbolic sine transformation (denoted arcsinh) of new COVID-19 cases reported in the county each month, and new COVID-19 cases and deaths per 100,000 individuals in the 2019 monthly workforce.
-Previous literature examines the effects of shelter-in-place orders (Dave et al., 2020b; Friedson et al., 2020) and early college spring break (Mangrum and Niekamp, 2020) on the natural log of COVID-19 cases, thus accommodating a nonlinear relationship between the explanatory variable and COVID-19 incidence, which is likely appropriate when modeling a virus that spreads through personal interactions within a population.
+Outcomes of interest include the inverse hyperbolic sine transformation (denoted arcsinh) of new COVID-19 cases reported in the county each month, and new COVID-19 cases and deaths per capita.
+Previous literature examines the effects of shelter-in-place orders (Dave et al., 2020b; Friedson et al., 2020) and early college spring break (Mangrum and Niekamp, 2020) on the natural log of COVID-19 cases, thus accommodating a nonlinear relationship between the explanatory variable and COVID-19 incidence, which is likely appropriate when modeling a contagious virus.
 This paper differs from previous literature in that I examine COVID-19 spread primarily in rural counties, many of which had none to a few COVID-19 cases in some months from April-August.
 To account for a potentially nonlinear relationship between agricultural employment variation and COVID-19 case growth and to reduce the influence of outliers (Bellemare and Wichman, 2020), I use the inverse hyperbolic sine transformation (denoted arcsinh) of COVID-19 cases.
-The inverse hyperbolic sine transformation is similar to the natural log with the important distinction that it is defined even for values of zero,10 which is important in my analysis of rural counties since many had zero confirmed COVID-19 cases as the start of the panel.
-Second, I measure effects on COVID-19 cases and deaths per 100,000 workers in the 2019 workforce, using monthly workforce measures from the QCEW.
+The inverse hyperbolic sine transformation is similar to the natural log with the important distinction that it is defined even for values of zero, which is critical in my analysis of rural counties since many had zero confirmed COVID-19 cases at the start of the panel.
+Second, I measure effects on COVID-19 cases and deaths per capita, using as a proxy for county population the 2019 monthly county workforce reported by the Bureau of Labor Statistics (BLS).
+I use the workforce because it is reported at the county-by-month level and county population may vary with seasonal labor migration.
+It is noteworthy that workforce measures include individuals who are not currently employed but looking for work.
+Thus, it is a reasonable alternative to a population count.

-The controls for "higher risk" non-agricultural employment include employment in industries that typically experience seasonal changes in labor demand and where workers cannot easily work remotely.
-These industries, defined by subscript k, include postharvest crop activities, construction, retail trade, and accommodation and food.11
+The controls for "higher risk" industries include employment in industries that typically experience seasonal changes in labor demand and where workers cannot easily work remotely.
+These industries, defined by subscript k, include post harvest crop activities (which may be highly correlated with FVH employment as this is a downstream stage in the food supply chain), construction, retail trade, and accommodation and food.